 How does marriage affect homeowners insurance policies in Texas?

-Marriage might change a homeowners insurance policy by potentially lowering premiums or offering more coverage options.
-Notify your insurance company about any marital status changes to see possible benefits or needed policy changes.
+Marriage might change a homeowners insurance policy by lowering premiums or offering more coverage options.
+Notify your insurance company about marital status changes to see possible benefits or policy changes.

 Can homeowners insurance cover losses if an owner’s death affects property value?

 Homeowners insurance doesn’t cover drops in property value due to an owner’s death, but it does protect against physical damage or liabilities.
-Beneficiaries should check if the policy sufficiently protects the home’s worth and consider other financial methods for managing assets.
+Beneficiaries should check if the policy sufficiently protects the home’s worth and consider other asset management methods.

 Key Insights